+Like all medicines, vaccines can cause side effects.
 It’s normal to experience side effects after the vaccine.
-It shows the vaccine is teaching your body’s immune system how to protect itself from the disease, however not everyone gets them.
+It shows the vaccine is teaching your body’s immune system how to protect itself from the disease.
+Not everyone gets side effects.
+Most side effects are mild and normally last only a day or two.

 Waiting time after your coronavirus vaccination